Agent Skills: QA

 • After the QA report is complete, invoke /file-review:file-review <qa-report-path> for inline human comments

-• Process feedback with file-review:process-review skill
+• Process feedback with the file-review:process-review skill

 Learning Capture